Editors pick

 Does Eventbrite refund fees when I cancel an event?

 By default, no. Eventbrite keeps its service fee and payment processing fee on individual ticket refunds.
 For full event cancellations, organizers can request a fee credit by contacting Eventbrite with the receipt, but the credit is not automatic.
-Some organizers absorb the fee cost on refunds rather than pursue the credit process.
 Other platforms like SimpleTix refund platform fees automatically alongside the ticket refund.

 Do I need to pay for Eventbrite Pro to get customer support?